kidobop/useless-gadgets/README.md

 ## Team Contributions
 - Aaqil Fazil: Frontend and Prompts
-- Thariq: Fullstack and Debugging
+- Thariq: Fullstack and Debugging https://github.com/tq99/useless-gadget: our repo with original commits. we had to make this new repo since the previous one had security concerns.

 ---
 Made with ❤️ at TinkerHub Useless Projects